top of page

 Artist Statement

-(Come back after Mars completes its two year rotation...
-Michelle Peraza is currently in-process... see previous statement below)
+(Come back after Mars completes its two year rotation... see previous statement below)

 Michelle Peraza is a Canadian visual artist who centralizes LatinX identity within the discourse of coloniality.
-Through a research-driven practice, she explores themes of postcolonialism, transculturation, feminism, refusal, resilience, ambiguity, extraction and relocation, the dissemination of images, and representation.
+Through a research and process driven practice, she explores themes of postcolonialism, transculturation, feminism, refusal, resilience, ambiguity, extraction and relocation, the dissemination of images, and representation.
 She seeks to engage with generational knowledge and memory by way of familial and women-centric ties.
 Michelle creates large-scale figure paintings in oil of individuals close to her, people often dismissed from the art historical canon.
-In tandem with painting, she explores a material-based practice working with 23k gold leaf, genuine silver leaf and amate/amatl (Mesoamerican tree bark paper) as an-other method of deconstructing the colonial narrative of power.
-Drawing and site-specific installation serve as ways to explore world-making aesthetic strategies and speaks to the exhaustion of natural resources in the Global South.
-Recent research and creation draws inspiration from scholars, artists, and scientists speaking from the margins, engaging with the Alt-anthro-scene (as opposed to the Anthropocene), the Chthulucene and Mesoamerican cosmovision to explore the intersections of feminism, race, climate, health and the asymmetry of the current geological age.
-She is currently aligning her creative practice and devotional aesthetics to the patterns and cyclical nature of celestial bodies.
+In tandem with painting, she explores a material-based practice working with gilding precious metals, amate/amatl (Mesoamerican tree bark paper), natural dyeing textiles, hand-stitching precious gems, and pigment making as other methods for deconstructing the colonial narrative of power.
+Her paintings, drawings, textiles and site-specific installations serve as ways to explore (re)world-building aesthetic strategies and speaks to the exhaustion of natural resources in the Global South.
+Recent research and creation draws inspiration from scholars, artists, and scientists speaking from the margins, engaging with the Alt-anthro-scene (as opposed to the Anthropocene; coined by geologist Kathryn Yusoff), the Chthulucene (coined by ecofeminist Donna Haraway) and Mesoamerican cosmovision to explore the intersections of spirituality, feminism, race, climate, health, healing and the asymmetry of the current geological age.
+She is currently aligning her creative process and devotional aesthetics to the patterns and cyclical nature of celestial bodies, cardinal directions and Curanderismo.

 bottom of page